issues37/BinaryStateWeb/README.md

-# BinaryStateBot
+# BinaryStateWeb

 ## System Overview

-**BinaryStateBot** is a high-fidelity **WIP** terminal emulator interface designed for **BinaryState**.
+**BinaryStateWeb** is a high-fidelity **WIP** terminal emulator interface designed for **BinaryState**.
 It serves as a minimalist, command-line-based entry point to the BinaryState Network, providing users with a direct, distraction-free environment for accessing project data, communication channels, and system status.
 Built with **React** and **TypeScript**, this project modernizes the classic terminal aesthetic with robust state management and modular architecture, while preserving the raw, utilitarian feel of a retro terminal.

 ## Core Capabilities